astronomer/astro-docs/enterprise/v0.16/09_resources/03_cli-reference.md

 ## astro config

-Modifies certain platform-level settings on Astronomer Enterprise without you needing to manually adjust settings in your `config.yaml` and apply them.
+Modifies certain platform-level settings on Astronomer Enterprise without you needing to manually adjust them in your `config.yaml` file.

 ### Usage